pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-As you can see, this element is special in that its constructor takes an
+As you can see, this model element is special in that its constructor takes
-additional parameter, `arity`.
+an additional parameter, `arity`.
 While variables can be identified solely by
 their name within the parent Foo file, functions are a different story.
 The name alone is not sufficient to address a Foo function -- we need
 to also state the number of arguments (its *arity*).